 It has been the women who have produced the best results for Australia in basketball at the Olympic Games.
-Australia’s women’s team made its first appearance in Los Angeles 1984 and has qualified for every Olympics since, except for Barcelona 1992.
-After gaining a fifth (1984) and fourth (1988), the women broke through to claim their first Olympic medal at Atlanta 1996 when theyfinished with bronze.
+Australia’s women’s team made its first appearance in Los Angeles 1984 and, outside of Barcelona 1992, has qualified for every Olympics since.
+After finishing fifth in1984 and fourth in 1988, the women broke through to claim their first Olympic medal at Atlanta 1996 when theyfinished with bronze.
 They improved to silver medal performances in Sydney 2000, Athens 2004 and Beijing 2008, losing to the United States on all three occasions.
 In 2012 the women lost a preliminary match against France in overtime to finish second in their pool and face the United States in the semi final.
 After falling to the US 86-73, Flagbearer Lauren Jackson led the team to an 83-74 win over Russia to seal the bronze medal.
 With hopes of pushing for gold at Rio 2016, Australia won all five of their preliminary matches before going down 73-71 to Serbia in the quarter-finals as their streak of five straight Olympic medals came to an end.

 Basketball was a demonstration sport in St Louis 1904 and did not achieve full medal status until Berlin 1936.
 At each of the Olympics that were staged from Berlin until Mexico City 1968, the United States did not lose a match and consequently won seven straight gold medals.
 The USSR inflicted the first defeat on the United States in the final in Munich 1972.
 It was the sixty-third game of Olympic basketball that the United States had played.
 Because of the controversial nature of the finish to that game the members of the United States team refused to collect their silver medals.
 The women’s competition was introduced four years later in Montreal.